Skip to main content

 Team Size: 4 Players

-Settings: Recon: OFF (Default), Primary Gear Abilities Only: OFF (Default)
+• Primary Gear Abilities Only: OFF (Default)

-Each team will compete in a match consisting of Bo5, with the winner of each game determined by one of the following methods, whichever occurs first: (a) completion of the countdown timer or objective achieved, (b) Team Surrender, or (c) Team Forfeit and the winner of the match determined by the team to win three games first.
+Each team will compete in a match consisting of Bo5, with the winner of each game determined by one of the following methods, whichever occurs first: (a) Completion of the countdown timer or objective achieved, (b) Team Surrender, or (c) Team Forfeit and the winner of the match determined by the team to win three games first.
 If a single team reaches three game wins before the start of the fourth game, then the fourth game will not be played.

 In the event one of the below game modes is deactivated by the publisher, play should continue in the intended game order above.